 We have just welcomed two new dingo puppies to the Lone Pine family - one boy and one girl.
-At just ten weeks of age, these pups still have a lot of growing and learning to do, as they settle in to life at the sanctuary.
+Born in August 2019, these pups still have a lot of growing and learning to do, as they settle into life at the sanctuary.
 The puppies were bred at the Dingo Discovery Sanctuary and Research Centre located in Victoria, Australia.

 New Dingo Habitat

 Our new exhibit (opened October 2018) was built to better reflect habitat complexity, both as an educational tool for guests, and mental and physical stimulation for dingoes.
 Space requirements for up to three dingoes is a minimum of 220m2 (NSW Standards for Exhibiting Animals).
 The new area exceeds this standard significantly, with the exhibit totalling 550m2.
 The exhibit space you can see on the webcam is just half of the total area, all of which is fully accessible by our dingoes.

 The Dingo Habitat incorporates a high degree of structural complexity with large rocks, trees, undulations and hills, bodies of water, dens and hiding spaces, as well as numerous vantage points and multi-level traversing points.

 We call this our “Cuddle Train Camera”.
 Despite having plenty of places to sit, these koalas often choose to sleep stacked up in a group hug – sometimes 3 or 4 in a row.